Toxic Epidermal Necrolysis in Children

 skin, and mucous membranes.

-How is toxic epidermal necrolysis treated?
+How is toxic epidermal necrolysis treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also